Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Experiments

 \subsection{Ablation Studies}

 We perform ablation studies to assess the contribution of each component of LLA in terms of generation quality and physical fidelity.
-(1) \textbf{Humanoid-LLA w/o CoT}: removes chain-of-thought augmentation and relies solely on raw motion descriptions when generating motion tokens.
+(1) \textbf{Humanoid-LLA w/o CoT}: removes chain-of-thought augmentation and relies solely on raw motion descriptions compared with the SFT baseline.
 (2) \textbf{Humanoid-LLA w/o RLFT}: replaces the RL fine-tuned model with the SFT-only baseline.
 (3) \textbf{Humanoid-LLA w/o $r_{\text{dist}}$}: excludes the distributional reward while retaining the tracking-based term.
 (4) \textbf{Humanoid-LLA w/o $r_{\text{track}}$}: excludes the tracking reward while retaining the distributional term.
-The results in Tab.~\ref{tab:ablation} highlight that the motion CoT fundamentally aligns motion understanding and generation, laying the foundation for semantically-consistent humanoid action execution.
-The RLFT provides an efficient coarse-to-fine scheme to boost LLA's performance in both generation quality and physical tracking accuracy.
+The results in Tab.~\ref{tab:ablation} highlight that the motion CoT is crucial for semantic planning: removing CoT sharply degrades text–motion alignment (FID 2.626 → 10.423; R-Precision 0.447 → 0.270) and also harms execution, suggesting that without explicit intermediate reasoning, the model struggles to translate some complex instructions into consistent token sequences.
+RLFT provides the missing physical grounding: compared to SFT-only, it substantially improves both executability and overall generation quality (Succ.
+68.64\% → 87.6\%; MPJPE 78.31 → 56.43; FID 5.132 → 2.626), indicating that physics feedback corrects distributional mismatch that supervised learning alone cannot resolve.
+Reward ablations further reveal a clean separation: $r_{\text{dist}}$ mainly preserves semantic distribution (better FID/R-Precision), while $r_{\text{track}}$ is essential for stable execution (higher Succ. and lower MPJPE); combining them yields the best trade-off.